-Adjudication meetings will typically conclude within one (1) day, though in some situations could be extended.
+Adjudication meetings will typically conclude within one (1) day.
 Throughout an adjudication meeting, either party may request short breaks.
-The case managers, witness coordinator, and/or advisor of choice may request a short break on behalf of the individuals involved, which must be directed to either the adjudicator and/or the student conduct administrator.
+The case managers, witness Coordinator, and/or advisor of choice may request a short break on behalf of the individuals involved, which must be directed to either the adjudicator and/or the student conduct administrator.
 Additionally, the student conduct administrator will call for short breaks at regular intervals throughout the student conduct process.